Fredrick0K/Volt/content/odoo/Extrct json key.md

-in order to extract values from a JSON file using a key, the folowing:
+[[odoo/Odoo|Odoo]] Databases uses JSON Files, in order to extract values from a JSON file using a key, the folowing:
 SELECT {REG}->> {'KEY'}
 	FROM {TABLE}